 Meeting financial obligations is an important part of being a responsible citizen.
 Therefore, students are required to take care of all financial obligations to the school in a timely manner.
-Failure to do so may result in students being denied extra-curricular and other student privileges (such as parking, prom, etc.).

 ACADEMIC AND/OR GUIDANCE SERVICE

 Guidance services are available for every student.
 These services include assistance with educational planning, interpretation of test scores, occupational information, career information, study habits, help with home, school and/or social concerns, or any question you would like to discuss with a counselor.
 If you want to visit a counselor, contact the clerk in the guidance office to arrange an appointment.